-- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
-Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 3.
-Initiate teacher/ student/ counselor conferences and parent/ teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 4.
+- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 2.
+Assist students in coping with peer pressure and emerging personal, social and emotional problems.

+- 3. Initiate teacher/ student/ counselor conferences and parent/ teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 4.
 Regularly review with students their educational progress and career plans. - 5 Provide information to assist students with career planning. - 6.
 Encourage students to benefit from the curriculum and extracurricular programs. - 7.
 Model civil and respectful behavior at all times - 8.
-Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function.

-- 9. Address personal biases that may prevent equal treatment of all students. - 10.
+Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 9.
+Address personal biases that may prevent equal treatment of all students. - 10.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to their attention in a timely manner.